kalisio/kargo/README.md

 Installing **kargo** is quite easy.
 Howerver, you need to have a version of Docker Engine and Docker Compose installed supporting version 3 of compose file.

 If you already have these, congratulations !
-If not, please follow the installation instructions on :
+If not, please follow the installation instructions:
 1. Docker Engine: https://docs.docker.com/engine/installation/
 2. Docker Compose: https://docs.docker.com/compose/install/.